API Schema Documentation

 Business methods can be synchronous or asynchronous (with a trailing underscore).

-All business mehthods should return an object containing result and payload, i.e. { result, payload };
+All business methods should return an object containing result and payload, i.e. { result, payload }.

 Code Generation